andrewsagio/tote/doc/assembly.rst

     :align: center

 Attach the horns to two servos.
-You will need two right legs, and two left ones, that are their mirror images of each other.
+You will need two right legs, and two left ones, that are their mirror images.

 .. image:: images/IMG_20150528_101146.jpg
     :align: center